BioEvo/STAR-Fusion-WIKI/Home.md

 If you downloaded the large (30G) 'plug-n-play' resource lib, then just untar/gz the archive and use it directly.

-Otherwise, if you downloaded the small (~2G) unprocessed resource lib, then you'll need to prep it for use with STAR-fusion as follows:
+**Otherwise**, if you downloaded the small (~2G) unprocessed resource lib, then you'll need to prep it for use with STAR-fusion as follows:

      %  tar xvf CTAT_resource_lib.tar.gz